heet-sutariya-193/smart-parking-lot-system/README.md

-# Smart Car Parking System
+# Scalable Parking Management System

 This repository contains a C implementation of a Smart Car Parking System, designed to manage vehicle parking and space occupancy efficiently.
 The system leverages B+ Tree data structures for optimized storage and retrieval of vehicle and parking space information, enabling fast lookups and reporting functionalities.